Bradzerafa/career-track/README.md

 ## MVP

 1. Website homepage [IN PROGRESS]
 2. Finances and career progression.
-(Income and expenses, savings goal and predicted timeline, Previous jobs and their salaries.)
+(Current Income, Expenses and Job title, savings goal and predicted timeline, List of previous jobs and their salaries.)
 3. User profile
 4. Authentication